Bad (BCL2-associated agonist of cell death) - Rat Genome Database

 RGD ID: 620103

 Description: Enables 14-3-3 protein binding activity; protein kinase B binding activity; and protein phosphatase 2B binding activity.
-Involved in several processes, including cellular response to chromate; positive regulation of granulosa cell apoptotic process; and response to steroid hormone.
-Predicted to be located in mitochondrial outer membrane.
-Predicted to be part of BAD-BCL-2 complex.
-Predicted to be active in cytosol and mitochondrion.
+Involved in several processes, including cellular response to chromate; positive regulation of granulosa cell apoptotic process; and response to anesthetic.
+Located in cytosol and mitochondrion.
 Used to study several diseases, including Parkinsonism; diabetic neuropathy; gastric ulcer; impotence; and middle cerebral artery infarction.
-Biomarker of several diseases, including acute kidney failure; artery disease (multiple); brain disease (multiple); obesity; and type 2 diabetes mellitus.
+Biomarker of several diseases, including artery disease (multiple); brain ischemia; obesity; traumatic brain injury; and type 2 diabetes mellitus.
 Human ortholog(s) of this gene implicated in endometrial cancer; lung non-small cell carcinoma; and pancreatic cancer.
 Orthologous to human BAD (BCL2 associated agonist of cell death); PARTICIPATES IN adenosine signaling pathway; ceramide signaling pathway; endometrial cancer pathway; INTERACTS WITH (R,R,R)-alpha-tocopherol; (S)-nicotine; 1,1,1-Trichloro-2-(o-chlorophenyl)-2-(p-chlorophenyl)ethane.

 Type: protein-coding